ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can determine when the producer has finished generating events.
 * The latency is lower than in synchronous _pull_ communication models because the producer sends events to the consumer as soon as they become available.
 * The consumer can uniformly handle event streams of three types (data, error, completion).
-* Handling event streams with chained methods can be easier than with nested event handlers.
+* Handling event streams with chained methods can be easier than with many nested event handlers.

 Cons: